-It was, therefore, unmistakable proof of the reactionary character of the myth of blood and soil propagated by German Nazism when it tried to undermine the national consciousness of the Germanic peoples by reviving the primitive ethnic idea of Volkstum.
-Similarly, it is unmistakable proof of the retrograde tendency of all modern totalitarian [106] political systems when they attempt to annihilate the process of cultural differentiation and individualization by a methodical mental equalization (Gleichschaltung) of all cultural spheres; for this equalization implies a fundamental denial of the value of the individual personality in the unfolding (opening-up) process of history.
+It was, therefore, an unmistakable proof of the reactionary character of the myth of blood and soil propagated by German Nazism that it tried to undermine the national consciousness of the Germanic peoples by reviving the primitive ethnic idea of Volkstum.
+Similarly, it is an unmistakable proof of the retrograde tendency of all modern totalitarian political systems that they attempt to annihilate the process of cultural differentiation and individualization by a methodical mental equalizing (Gleichschaltung) of all cultural spheres; for this equalizing implies a fundamental denial of the value of the individual personality in the unfolding (opening-up) process of history.